vcwebio/conteco.module.ksql_server/README.md

 # `module.ksqldb` - ContEco

-An ksqlDB based module.
+An ksql based module.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

 ## Configuration

 The module consists of the following stacks:
-* ksqldb - ksqldb.base
+* ksql - ksql.base
-* rest_ksqldb - nginx.rewrite
+* rest_ksql - nginx.rewrite

 ## Tags